code-423n4/2022-09-vtvl-findings/data/pcarranzav-Q.md

 # Summary

 I've reviewed all of the Solidity code in scope, and found what I believe are two Medium severity issues that I've reported separately.
-Other than that, I think the code is clean and simple, and I appreciate the minimal design for the vesting contract.
+Other than that, I think the code looks clean, and I appreciate the minimal design for the vesting contract.
 Here I'll just present some non-critical suggestions that I think could help improve the code's readability and maintainability.

 # Non-critical findings